 Wilson’s account was consistent with those results [the autopsy, DNA, and ballistic results], and consistent with the accounts of other independent witnesses, whose accounts were also consistent with the physical evidence.
 Wilson’s statements were consistent with each other in all material ways, and would not be subject to effective impeachment for inconsistencies or deviation from the physical evidence.

 Therefore, in analyzing all of the evidence, federal prosecutors found Wilson’s account to be credible.
-(Page 16)
+(Page 16)and

 Wilson was exonerated because seven black and bi-racial witnesses confirmed Wilson's description of Brown charging persistently at him.
 Their testimony accorded with the physical evidence -- blood droppings and ejected bullet cartridges -- that marked Brown's charge and Wilson's retreat.
 Therefore the Obama Administration's Justice Department found that the following seven witnesses were credible (emphasis added).